Loading tech stack...

 • Handles Stripe payments, guest checkout, and registered user journeys

-• Models products, carts, orders, promo codes, users, and licence fulfilment cleanly
+• Models products, carts, orders, promo codes, users, licences, and fulfilment cleanly

 • Covers account management, order history, contact workflows, and mailing list features